iotaledger/cxc-slu-authenticity/slu-scripts/src/device-booting/README.md

 ## Scripts which aim to run during the startup of the device

+We start with the general requirements.
+If the device is set up you can go to the end of the file for one specific example with our deployed instances https://demo.integration-services.cafe and https://cxc.is.iota.cafe.

 # Requirements:

 1. Create a file in the root of the Rapsberry Pi.
 `````
 touch .env
 `````
-2. Fill the .env file withe the necessary variables for running the scripts.
+2. Fill the .env file with the necessary variables for running the scripts.

 ````
 KEY_FILE=<Absolute path to the key file>